-Mepronem can be given as an intravenous bolus injection over approximately 5 minutes or by intravenous infusion over approximately 15 to 30 minutes using the specific available presentations.
+- Archifar can be given: - as an intravenous bolus injection over approximately 5 minutes or - by intravenous infusion over approximately 15 to 30 minutes using the specific available presentati

 There is limited safety data available to support the administration of a 40 mg/kg bolus dose.

 There is limited safety data available to support the administration of a 2g bolus dose.

-Mepronem to be used for bolus intravenous injection should be constituted with sterile Water for Injections (5 mL per 250 mg Meropenem).
-This provides an approximate concentration of 50 mg/mL.
-Constituted solutions are clear, and colourless or pale yellow.
+Archifar to be used for bolus intravenous injection should be constituted with sterile Water for Injections (5 ml per 250 mg Meropenem).
+This provides an approximate concentration of 50 mg/ml.

-Mepronem for intravenous infusion may be constituted with compatible infusion fluids (50 to 200 mL) (see "Incompatibilities and Special precautions for storage").
+Archifar for intravenous infusion may be constituted with compatible infusion fluids (see "Incompatibilities" and "After reconstitution")